D0T7/D0T7/README.md

 ### Glad to see you here!
 I am a student developer skilled at developing python tools.
-My greatest strength is in building python tools, backend and linux scripting.
+My greatest strength is in building python tools,golang, backend and linux scripting.

 I eagerly take part in hackathons and collaborate with people in ideating and working together to build project prototypes that are sustainable solutions to real-world problems.